Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Discussion

 \section{Discussion}

 \paragraph{Summary.} In this work we characterized a new kind of convolution kernel equivariant to rotations and reflections, termed a ``moment kernel,'' which operates on images of geometric features (scalars, vectors, matrices, or other tensors).
-In image classification, we demonstrated state of the art results on the DermaMNIST dataset, and showed particularly strong results for ``worst case accuracy.''
-This measure is particularly relevant to biomedical usage: different orientations of the same image are expected to receive the same classification label.
+In image classification, we demonstrated competitive accuracy and showed particularly strong results for ``worst case accuracy.''
+These accuracy and worst-case-consistency results are stable across 5 random seeds and extend to off-$D_4$ rotation angles where moment kernels remain approximately rotation-consistent.
+This worst-case measure is particularly relevant to biomedical usage: different orientations of the same image are expected to receive the same classification label.
 Providing a worst-case scenario lower bound fortifies trust in ML methods.
-In 3D affine image registration, we demonstrated convergence in significantly fewer iterations of optimization and with improved accuracy relative to standard approaches.
-In object detection, we designed an elliptical (rather than rectangular) YOLO model that can be made equivariant.
-This model similarly showed more reliability when inputs are viewed in different orientations.
+In 3D affine image registration, the moment kernel is the only architecture in our six-method comparison that simultaneously achieves accurate regression and orientation-consistent predictions, with $15\times$ lower MSE and $38\times$ lower inter-orientation inconsistency than a parameter-matched standard CNN over the full 48-element octahedral group.
+Three experiments demonstrate that this advantage is structural: it persists without rotation training and is not closed by data augmentation alone.
+A SynthMorph-style encoder \cite{hoffmann2021synthmorph} trained under the same supervised affine-regression objective reaches only the standard-CNN level on this task even at $31\times$ the parameter count and ESCNN \cite{cesa2022a} configurations trained as end-to-end $\mathrm{O}(3)$ affine regressors with default settings either fail to train (consistent with \citet{billot2024equitrack}'s vanishing-gradient observation in 3D) or, after non-default modifications, train but lose architectural reflection equivariance without recovering moment-kernel accuracy.